pdrutherford/cataphracts-supply-status/README.md

 ### Cell Format

-- **Current Supplies Cell**: Should contain a number representing current stock
+- **Current Supplies Cell**: Should contain a number representing current stock (will be automatically updated)
 - **Daily Consumption Cell**: Should contain a number representing daily usage rate

+**Note**: Each time the script runs, it will automatically subtract the daily consumption value from the current supplies and update the Google Sheet with the new value.
+This ensures your supply tracking stays current without manual intervention.

 ## Usage